aisgbnok/team-project-2211-swen261-04-h/docs/DesignDoc.md

 ## Executive Summary

-WebCheckers is a website allowing multiple users to play a game of checkers against another.
-Using Agile methodology, our team iteratively developed WebCheckers by utilizing the Java Spark micro-framework and the FreeMarker template engine.
-Users sign in with a unique name, from there they can spectate a game, or play against other players that are already signed in.
+WebCheckers provides players with a way to play a game of checkers against another.
+After signing in with a unique name, players can spectate a game or play against each other!

 ### Purpose

-WebCheckers allows multiple users to play a game of American checkers against another user.
+The goal of WebCheckers is to allow multiple players to play a game of American checkers against each other.

 ### Glossary and Acronyms